Info Agency Main Banner Content

 If you are interested in volunteering with the Indiana Department of Correction or if you are in the process of being approved to volunteer, please review the IDOC Volunteer Handbook.
 It contains valuable information to help you understand what is expected of our volunteers and to prepare you for volunteering in a correctional environment.

-The IDOC Volunteer Packet below must be completed prior to New Volunteer Orientation.
-These forms are a part of the documentation required to become a volunteer with the Indiana Department of Correction.
+The IDOC Volunteer Packet below is a requirement to become a volunteer with the Indiana Department of Correction.
+These forms must be completed by every new IDOC Volunteer and annually as a part of the Annual In-Service Training.
 Once you have completed these forms, contact the facility where you would like to volunteer for submission instructions.
 These forms can also be provided to you if you do not have access to a printer.

 - IDOC Volunteer Packet